jgd10/isale-wiki/Terms-of-use.md

 ## Access to iSALE

 At present, iSALE is not fully open source.
 It is distributed on a case-by-case basis to academic users in the impact community, strictly for non-commercial use.
 Scientists interested in using or developing iSALE may apply to use iSALE by completing the [application form](https://isale-code.github.io/access.html).

+iSALE is distributed via a private GitHub repository.
+Interested Users are required to create a GitHub username prior to applying for iSALE access.

 Ongoing access to iSALE is contingent on the following terms: